bokeh/bokeh/.github/CONTRIBUTING.md

 4. Commit your changes and push them to GitHub.

-5. Create a pull request against the origin's `master` branch.
+5. Create a pull request against the default base branch.
 The PR must have a meaningful title and a message explaining what was achieved, what remains to be done, maybe an example, etc.

 6. We don't accept code contributions without tests.
 If there are valid reasons for not including a